Trump hosts Stanley Cup champion Capitals at White House

-WASHINGTON (AP) — President Donald Trump welcomed the reigning NHL champion Washington Capitals to the Oval Office at the White House on Monday to congratulate them for winning the Stanley Cup in June.
+WASHINGTON (AP) — President Donald Trump welcomed Alex Ovechkin and the reigning NHL champion Washington Capitals to the Oval Office on Monday to congratulate them for winning the Stanley Cup in June.

-Trump said it was an honor to have the team there because he’s a hockey fan and a Capitals fan.
-The president called the Capitals “winners” and said there’s “an awfully good chance” they’ll win again this season.
+Trump said it was an honor to host the team because he is a hockey fan and a Capitals fan.
+The president called the Capitals “winners” and said there is “an awfully good chance” they will repeat this season.

+“You brought the Stanley Cup home,” Trump said.
+“Thousands of adoring fans greeted you.
+They were all over the place.
+And I have a feeling you’re going to be doing it again.
+You’re champions.
+You have a champion’s heart.”

-Players, coaches and staff members took a private tour of the White House and met with Trump in what was a last chance to be around hockey’s sacred trophy as defending champions.
+Players, coaches and staff members took a private 45-minute tour of the White House and met with Trump in what was a last chance to be around hockey’s sacred trophy as defending champions.

+Trump singled out owner Ted Leonsis, Ovechkin and American defenseman John Carlson during his remarks.

-Two players on the current roster, Canadians Braden Holtby and Brett Connolly, and Devante Smith-Pelly, who is in the minors, said they would not attend.
+Two players on the current roster, Canadians Braden Holtby and Brett Connolly, and Devante Smith-Pelly, who is in the minors, did not attend.
+The rest of the team was in attendance, along with NHL Commissioner Gary Bettman.

+“It’s huge honor for us to be here and meet you personally,” said Ovechkin, the Capitals’ Russian-born captain and playoff MVP.
+“We’re going to try to (win) again.
+We have same team, experienced team, very good group of guys and we’re going to try to do it again.”

 The Capitals’ White House visit came nine-plus months after their first title in franchise history and with six games left in the regular season before the playoffs begin.
+Washington is in first place and again is a top contender.

+“I think you’re going to be successful,” Trump said.
+“Very proud of you guys.
+Good luck.
+We’re going to be watching.”

 Associated Press writer Jill Colvin in Washington contributed to this report.